KJMazely/CSCI3110PROJECT/README.md

 - Run the app and register a new account at /Identity/Account/Register
 - Email: (your choice)
 - Password: (your choice)
+- This user should not have access to any admin pages.

 ## Running the App